-How to Apply: Admission requirements for the INF PhD Program along with a link to application materials can be found on the School of Informatics, Computing, and Cyber Systems (SICCS) website.
+How to Apply: Admission requirements for the INF PhD Program along with a link to application materials can be found here.
 Applicants with limited analytical or computing skills are considered for admission if they demonstrate strong interest and potential to learn and apply such tools, and the more quantitative students are admitted if they express interest and aptitude toward ecological or environmental applications.
 Please indicate that you are interested in consideration for the T3 option in Ecological and Environmental Informatics in your written statement.

 Research Opportunities for T3 Students:

 INF PhD students in the Ecological and Environmental Informatics emphasis area work closely with faculty mentors on a variety of topics.
 If you are interested in joining our program, we recommend that you contact a prospective faculty mentor whose research interests you.
 You can find out about faculty research interests here and find more information about individual research groups here.